Extra Supplies for Chalk Couture Projects

 Use a baking dish with enough water to cover the bottom of the dish about 1/2 inch.
 This is used for cleaning your transfer when you are finished making your gorgeous project.
 To find out more about cleaning your chalk transfers, be sure to read this post.

 Paper towels are always handy!
 I use the ones that you can tear into smaller sizes and then sometimes tear those in half.
 I use them to wipe off my transfers (wet in the water), wipe paste off my squeegee or any other clean up needs.
 A note here about quality paper towels.
 I use Bounty brand.
 I like that they don’t fall apart when they are wet and come in smaller sizes.
-If your paper towel brand falls apart in water, don’t use it!
+If your paper towel brand falls apart in water, don’t use it for cleaning your transfers!

 You may also enjoy these posts: